 \subsection{Orthogonal-view Diffusion Model}

-Our objective is to use a fine-tuned diffusion model to generate a composite image in response to a given text prompt $y$.
-The composite image is expected to contain four sub-images from orthogonal point views, which are tiled on a 2$\times$2 grid.
+Our objective is to generate a composite image in response to a given text prompt $y$ using a fine-tuned diffusion model.
+The composite image will consist of four sub-images from orthogonal viewpoints, arranged in a 2$\times$2 grid.

-Since common text-to-image diffusion models are trained with large-scale text-image pairs, they own the ability to describe objects from many viewpoints.
-However, they lack explicitly aligning the correspondences of an identical object between viewpoints.
+Common text-to-image diffusion models are trained on large-scale text-image pairs, enabling them to describe objects from various viewpoints.
+However, these models do not explicitly align corresponding parts of the object across viewpoints.
 Moreover, they tend to generate images of objects in canonical poses.
-Thus, it is crucial to introduce a novel diffusion model which can generate exhibitions of an identical object from significative views while keeping the 3D consistency among them.
-In this paper, we claim the showcases from four orthogonal views are appropriate and can cover most semantic instructions of the object.
+Hence, it is essential to introduce a novel diffusion model that can generate representations of the same object from diverse viewpoints while maintaining 3D consistency.
+In this paper, we propose that showcasing the object from four orthogonal views is suitable as it provides essential geometric structure priors.